SAS-Systems/Unveiled-Documentation/SRS/UC2_Configure_settings.md

 ## 3. Special Requirements
 (tbd)

 ## 4. Preconditions

-### 4.1 Approved user
-Before the user is able to manage settings, he should have an valid account on the server he will specify in the settings.

-### 4.2 User on the main page
+### 4.1 User on the main page
-The user should have already opened the Unveiled Android Application on his smartphone and navigated to the seetings screen.
+The user should have already opened the Unveiled Android Application on his smartphone and navigated to the settings screen.

 ## 5. Postconditions
 The following use cases require this use case to be completed:
 - Login
-- Maintain profile
 - Capture videos and photos
-- Upload photos
+- Upload file
-- Logout
+- Switch user

 ## 6. Extension Points
 N/A

 <!-- Link definitions: -->